gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 )
 ```

-Here is a exit event handler we defined for handling warm up period and detailed simulation period.
+Here is an exit event handler we defined for handling warm up period and detailed simulation period.
 It schedules an end for the SimPoint after the warm up period, and dump and reset the stats for detailed measurement.

 ---